kammitama5/kammitama5.github.io/_posts/2018-1-9-Tuesday-January-9th.md

 ## Firstly
-- I apologize for the non-blogging; I've been quite busy between doing the last week's requirement for a course, finishing up my Nanodegree projects and lessons and volunteering for POPL.
+- I apologize for the non-blogging; I've been quite busy between doing the last week's requirement for a course, mentoring, finishing up my Nanodegree projects and lessons, and volunteering for POPL.

 ## My First POPL